NCAA Recruiting Information

 I am a high school junior or senior looking to play at Wentworth.
 What do I do?

 You can start by filling out a Prospective Student-Athlete Form located on our website or by contacting one of the head coaches located in the Staff Directory.
-Please understand that many of our coaches are “part-time” at Wentworth and hold full-time jobs outside of Wentworth, so their availability may be limited.
+Please understand that some of our coaches are “part-time” at Wentworth and hold full-time jobs outside of Wentworth, so their availability may be limited.
 If you are planning to visit the campus and would like to meet with a coach, make sure you contact him or her ahead of time to see if they are available.
 In the event they are not, they will normally have you meet with a current player, or, at times, another Athletic Department staff member may meet with you.
-Per NCAA rules, coaches may communicate with prospective student-athletes by means of the telephone at any time, but can not have face-to-face contact until the prospective student-athlete has completed his or her junior year in high school.
-The definition of the conclusion of a prospective student-athlete's junior year in high school is July 1.
+Per NCAA rules, coaches may communicate with prospective student-athletes by means of the telephone and via electronic communications at any time, but can not have face-to-face contact until the prospective student-athlete has completed his or her sophomore year in high school.
+The definition of the conclusion of a prospective student-athlete's sophomore year in high school is July 1.